cyberark/simple-llm-eval/README.md

 It supports [various LLM providers](https://cyberark.github.io/simple-llm-eval/latest/getting-started/judge-authentication/), such as OpenAI, Google (Gemini API, Vertex), AWS Bedrock, Anthropic, Azure, and more (via LiteLLM).

-It also includes a few reports to help you analyze, compare and summarize the results of your evaluations.
+It also includes several reports to help you analyze, compare and summarize the results of your evaluations.
 See available [reports](https://cyberark.github.io/simple-llm-eval/latest/getting-started/reporting/).

 ## Getting Started